8 Ways to Prevent Hearing Loss

 5. Don't Smoke

-Along with age and noise, research has shown that tobacco can increase a person's risk for hearing loss.
-If you smoke, preserving your hearing is one more good reason to quit.
+Tobacco can raise your risk for hearing loss too, research shows.
+So if you light up, that's one more good reason to quit.
 If you aren’t a smoker, avoid breathing secondhand smoke.

 6. Remove Earwax Properly

 A buildup of wax in your ears can muffle sound.
-But don't use a cotton swab to clean them out -- they can push wax even deeper into your ear canal.
+But don't use a cotton swab to clean them out -- they can push wax even deeper in.
 Instead, use an at-home irrigation kit to soften wax and gently wash it out.
-If wax gets compacted in your ear, your doctor may need to remove it.
+If it gets compacted in your ear, your doctor may need to remove it.

 7. Check Medications for Hearing Risks

-About 200 medications can damage hearing, including some antibiotics and cancer-fighting drugs.
+About 200 meds can damage hearing, including some antibiotics and cancer-fighting drugs.
 Even high doses of aspirin can harm your ears.
-If you take a prescription medication, check with your doctor to make sure it won’t hurt your hearing.
+If you take a prescription medication, check with your doctor to make sure it won’t make an impact.
 If you must take a medication that may harm your ears, make sure your doctor checks your hearing and balance before and during your treatment.

 8. Have Your Hearing Tested